- a sloping area of blacktop or dirt

 Key Science Concepts

-Encourage children to use words related to water such as pour, squirt, flow, splash, change directions, absorb, shape, puddle, stream, river, and science process words such as observe, notice, compare, same, different, change, test, and predict.
+Introduce the words shallow and deep.
+Encourage children to use the words sinking, floating, and stream, along with science process words such as observe, notice, compare, same, different, change, test, and predict.

-- Bring children to a sloping area of dirt or blacktop and have them work in pairs.
+- Then bring children to a sloping area of dirt or blacktop and have them work in pairs to build a stream.

-- Take photos or videos of the streams, which you can look at together later.
+- Take photos or videos of the streams, which you can show later during Closing Circle.

 Reflect and Share